-Fredrick Bahr joined the Buzard staff in January 2020 as Service Department Director, and currently serves as Tonal Director.
+Fredrick Bahr joined the Buzard staff in January 2020 as Service Department Director, and currently serves as president and tonal director.
 During his more than forty years in the organ building industry, he has played a significant role in the creation of more than 60 new pipe organs throughout the United States.
 He has cared for the tuning and maintenance of a wide variety of existing organs, and been a part of several sympathetic restorations of historical instruments.

 Fredrick Bahr comes from a family in which music has always played an important role.
 Hymns and sacred songs are among his earliest memories.
 Piano lessons began at age 5; the violin and cello came a little later.
 But it was the organ that captured his imagination and filled his dreams.
 He played his first church service when he was 13 and has continued making church music ever since.